 \section{Improve Model Robustness}

-Correspondingly, there are also multiple lines of work that try to improve robustness in NLP models.
-Depending on where and how the intervention is applied, those approaches can be categorized into data-driven (Section~\ref{sec:data-driven}), model and training-scheme based (Section~\ref{sec:model-training}), inductive-prior based and finally causal intervention (Section~\ref{sec:causal-intervention}).
+Correspondingly, there are multiple lines of directions that try to improve robustness in NLP models.
+Depending on where and how the intervention is applied, those approaches can be categorized into the following categories: data-driven (Section~\ref{sec:data-driven}), model-based and training-scheme-based (Section~\ref{sec:model-training}), inductive-prior-based (Section~\ref{sec:inductive-prior}) and finally causal intervention (Section~\ref{sec:causal-intervention}).